Skip to main content

 Common questions about homeschooling in Kansas

-What are the requirements to homeschool in Kansas?
+What are the homeschool requirements in Kansas?

 Can homeschooled students play public school sports in Kansas?